BaiIvan48/FPS-Zombie-Killer/README.md

-Install these models(link) and place them in the project(ch10 in the player folder and ch15 in the zombie folder)
+Open the "Unity Project" link

+Download the folder

 Open Unity (recommended version: 6 or newer)